 Phosphorous is one of the building blocks for your dental enamel.
-When the bacteria in plaque releases acid onto your dental enamel, eating foods that are high in phosphorous helps to restore the minerals that have been lost.
-A few snacks that can help to remineralize your teeth include red meat, eggs, pumpkin seeds, tofu, and fish.
+When the bacteria in plaque release acid onto your dental enamel, eating foods high in phosphorous helps restore the minerals that have been lost.
+A few snacks that can help remineralize your teeth include red meat, eggs, pumpkin seeds, tofu, and fish.

 3. Fibrous Fruits and Vegetables

 The reasons for eating fruits and vegetables that are crunchy and high in water content are two-fold.
 First, chewing these foods naturally scrubs the surface of your dental enamel, removing plaque and debris that can lead to tooth decay and gingivitis.
 Secondly, chewing on these foods increases your saliva production.
 Saliva is your body’s natural way of fighting off harmful bacteria that can lead to cavities.
 Therefore, be sure to snack on fibrous fruits and vegetables like celery, apples, and carrots.

 Antioxidants are critical in fighting bacteria that can lead to inflammation that would otherwise cause gum disease.
 To protect your gums from the harmful effects of periodontal disease, try foods that are high in antioxidants like grapes, apples, berries, and nuts.

 Your mouth is full of millions of bacteria—both good and bad.
 Harmful bacteria can lead to gum disease and tooth decay, while healthy bacteria found in probiotics help fight decay and the bacteria found in plaque.
 Therefore, try eating yogurt or drinking kombucha to improve your oral health.